SoroushSaghafi/Gytts.Home.PropertyManagement/README.md

 Note: All web Apps, API Apps or Logic Apps will be deployed into a _.azurewebsites.net_ domain name.

 Note: Once you level up your API to a Managed API, it will be accessible through a _.azure-api.net_ domain name.
+It works as a front-end layer to protect your API which is now at the backend.
+It provides Swagger, Gateway, Secvurity and other features.